Kumon Logo

 • Numerous students are learning through the program, their heads like ignited dots, illuminated by thought.

-• Moving through a task chain helps comprehend science from simple to complex.
+• Moving through a task chain helps one comprehend science from the simple to the complex.

 Below the square, the methodology’s full name is placed.
 Even lower, the logo is fully repeated, but in black, with the K from the dots arranged to the right of the name.